 Missing Multiple Teeth

 In most cases, two implants are all that’s needed to secure a bridge or partial denture to the jaw that can replace several teeth at the same time.
-Compared to traditional removable prosthetics, implant-retained ones are not only much more stable but last longer and look more natural as well.
+This is often a big relief for patients who are missing multiple teeth and fear their only option is a traditional bridge.
+Compared to removable prosthetics, implant bridges are not only much more stable but last longer and look more natural as well.

 Missing All Teeth

 If you want a prosthetic you can always rely on to stay in place, we recommend considering an implant denture.
 Four to six implants can be placed along the jawbone, and the denture simply snaps onto them.
 Implant dentures are smaller and more comfortable than traditional ones, and they enable you to recover almost all of your bite strength so that you can eat your favorite foods with greater ease.